dotnet-websharper/core/docs/InterfaceGenerator.md

         abstract member Add : 'T1 * 'T2 -> unit
         abstract member Remove : 'T1 -> unit

+This syntax can produce up to 4 type parameters.
+To have more, the `Generic -` helper can be nested, or use `GenericN n - fun [t1; t2; .. tN] ->`.
+Although this gives an incomplete pattern match warning, there will be no runtime errors if the matching the list for the provided length `n`.

 #### Generic Methods

-Similarly, generic methods are generated using lambda expressions, but the syntax is now `Generic - fun t1 .. tN ->`, for example:
+Similarly, generic methods are generated using lambda expressions, for example:

     Generic - fun t ->
         "length" => T<list<_>>.[t] ^-> T<int>